-- Having a pre-existing medical condition, such as chronic kidney failure, liver disease, or diabetes
+- A pre-existing medical condition, such as chronic kidney failure, liver disease, or diabetes

 - Taking antibiotic, antihistamine, or steroid medicines

-- Having sickle cell anemia and other problems with red blood cells
+- Sickle cell anemia and other problems with red blood cells

-- Weakened immune system, pregnant women and people over age 65 are most at risk
+- A weakened immune system, pregnant women and people over age 65 are most at risk

 - Traveling in an area where contamination is more likely